dialogic-godot/documentation/documentation/layered-portraits.md

 ## 6.1.
 My Portrait's Position is wrong

-The layered portrait calculate the combined size of all the layers.
-If your layers have different sizes/positions, make sure no layer extends further then needed.
-Try enabling all of your layers and select all nodes, you will be able to see all boundaries in the editor window of your scene.
+The layered portrait calculates the combined size of all the layers.
+If your layers have different sizes/positions, make sure no layer extends further than needed.
+Try enabling all of your layers and selecting all nodes; you will be able to see all boundaries in the editor window of your scene.

-By default the Layered Portraits scripts `fix_offset` parameter (in the inspector under Layered Portrait/Private/fix_offset) is on.
+By default the Layered Portrait script's `fix_offset` parameter (in the inspector under Layered Portrait/Private/fix_offset) is on.
 This will adjust the position based on the first sprite on the assumption that it will be the base sprite.
-For many portraits that makes it easier, but for more granular control you can turn it off.
-In that case your sprites should be positioned so that the top-left corner of your character is at the scene origin!
+For many portraits, that makes it easier, but for more granular control, you can turn it off.
+In that case, your sprites should be positioned so that the top-left corner of your character is at the scene origin!

 ## 6.2 Do I have to use `CanvasGroup` as Root Node?